 I have completed my BScPharm, MSc in Clinical Pharmacy and PhD in Pharmaceutical Sciences in The Hebrew University of Jerusalem, Israel.
-My graduate research focused on the mechanisms of intestinal lymphatic transport of lipophilic drugs (under the supervision of Prof. Amnon Hoffman).
+My graduate research focused on the mechanisms of intestinal lymphatic transport of lipophilic drugs.

-I was appointed to a position of Assistant Professor of Pharmacokinetics in the School of Pharmacy, University of Nottingham, in April 2012.
+I was appointed to a position of Assistant Professor of Pharmacokinetics in the School of Pharmacy, University of Nottingham in 2012, and promoted to Associate Professor of Biopharmaceutics in 2019.

 Biopharmaceutics, Pharmacokinetics, Pharmacodynamics, Bioanalytical Techniques, Oral Drug Delivery, Effects of Disease States on Pharmacokinetics and Pharmacodynamics